Ghana MPI

 Latest MPI results: Ghana MPI 2021

-Ghana Statistical Service has published 261 fact sheets & 30 district level reports on multidimensional poverty by including MPI questions in the Ghana 2021 Population and Housing Census to inform poverty reduction in the country.
-These materials were published in 2023 and are the first statistics for multidimensional poverty across districts in Ghana.
+Ghana Statistical Service has published 261 fact sheets and is in the process of publishing 261 district level reports on multidimensional poverty.
+The analysis is based on data from the Ghana 2021 Population and Housing Census which included MPI questions.
+These materials are the first statistics for multidimensional poverty across Ghana's 261 districts and are being used to inform poverty reduction initiatives and monitor progress towards national and international goals.

 Previous results